Yaminikanta-code/password-generator/README.md

 # Password Generator App

 A feature-rich password generator app built with React.
-Users can customize password length and choose to include or exclude numbers, special characters, uppercase, and lowercase letters.
+Users can customize password length and choose to include or exclude numbers, special characters.

 ---